-Note: Much of the information presented here has already been discussed in one or more of the documents referenced above, but it is being repeated here because of the importance of the subject matter.
+Note: Much of the information presented here has already been discussed in one or more of the documents referenced at the end of this Note, but it is being repeated here because of the importance of the subject matter.

 Keep in mind that the rules presented here are not graven in stone.
 Although you may find it necessary to break some of these rules to achieve specific functionality in your program, it is important to remember that in doing so, you will cause your program to break in the future.
 Keeping your program compatible is your responsibility as well as Apple's.